The young people who join ATE as volunteers are known as Monitors. They work directly with the children on our residential holidays.

 Please note, we ask trainees to pay a small fee to cover their costs on the course.
 However, we do not want you to be put off by this; if the fee is a barrier to your participation, please in get touch.
 We are typically able to offer a handful of full or part bursaries to the course.

-Applications for Monitor Training in 2022 are now open.
+Applications for our 2024 Monitor Training Course are now open.
+The week will run from 30th March to 6th April 2024.
 Apply now, or contact us if you have any questions.